cheeriojs/cheerio/Readme.md

 #### $.merge( one, two )
 Merge the contents of two arrays together into the first array.

+## Testing

+To run the test suite, download the repository, then within the cheerio directory, run:

+    npm install
+    npm test

+This will download the development packages and run the test suite.
 ## Special Thanks

 This library stands on the shoulders of some incredible developers.
 A special thanks to:

 __&#8226; @tautologistics' node-htmlparser:__
-This HTML parser can parse anything!
-The parser produces really consistent results, even when the HTML string has errors.
+This HTML parser can parse anything and produces really consistent results, even when the HTML string has errors.
 This man is a genius.

 __&#8226; @harryf's node-soupselect:__
 What an incredibly fast and precise CSS selector engine.
-Never really liked the feature-rich selector engines – this engine strikes a great balance.
+I never really liked the feature-rich selector engines &#8212; I think this engine strikes a great balance.

 __&#8226; @jQuery team:__
 The core API is the best of it's class and despite dealing with all the browser inconsistencies the code base is extremely clean and easy to follow.
 Much of cheerio's implementation and documentation is from jQuery.
 Thanks guys.